Jesperkemist/documentation-test-v1/docs/reference_data.md

     * example: "device_a"

 ???+ "data_entered_by_author"
-    TRUE if the data is formatted by the one making the device or by one the study's co-authors
+    TRUE if the data is formatted by the person making the device or by one of the study's co-authors

     * type: boolean
     * options: TRUE, FALSE